nabto/android-client-api/README.md

 ## Test

-The Android Client API is tested using a stubbed native API.
+The Android Client API is tested using a stubbed version of the Nabto Client SDK to exercise the JNI layer (used in NabtoCApiWrapperTest.java) and a mocked API at the Java level to exercise the higher level Java wrapper (used in NabtoApiTest.java).
 The source files of the stub are located in `/home/cs/nabto/android-client-api/src/test/jniLibs/`.
 A bash script is provided to automate building the stub and executing the tests.

 *Important*: Make sure `$JAVA_HOME` is set.